 Certification only post-baccalaureate program in secondary education for those possessing at least 24 hours in a teaching field with 12 upper level hours.

-Program leading to the Principal Certification for those holding Master's degree and two years of creditable teaching experience.
+Program leading to the Principal Certification for those holding a master's degree and two years of creditable teaching experience.

 Program leading to the Superintendent Certification for those holding a master's degree and meet other requirements established by the State Board of Education.